Sources

 Some images on the site have been selectively scanned from books in accordance with fair-use principles.
 Books that have supplied multiple images include:

-John F.
+John F. Finerty,

-Finerty, Ireland in Pictures (1898)
+Ireland in Pictures (1898)

-Photographs taken by Finerty
+Photographs by Finerty

-Flora H.
+Flora H. Mitchell,

-Mitchell, Vanishing Dublin (Allen & Figgis,
+Vanishing Dublin (Allen & Figgis, 1966)

-Watercolors painted by Mitchell
+Watercolors by Mitchell

-Chester G. Anderson,
+Chester G. Anderson, James

-James Joyce (Thames and Hudson, 1967)
+Joyce (Thames and Hudson, 1967)

 Map by Hanni Bailey, photographs by Anderson